mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 - **Install and run virtual machines** – Set up a virtualized environment
 - **Create a functional domain environment** – Establish a secure and manageable Domain structure
-- **Set up a new Active Directory forest and create a Root Domain** – The new forest is the top level and serves as the main structure for the virtual environment.
+- **Set up a new Active Directory forest and create a Root Domain** –  This creates the main system that organizes and manages all computers and users in the network
 - **Create an Administrator account** – Manage domain users and permissions
-- **Link a virtual Windows client machine to the Active Directory domain** – Enable centralized authentication and resource access
+- **Link a virtual Windows client machine to the Active Directory domain** – Allows users to log in and access network resources from one central system.
-- **AD Objects Managements** - Add User accounts,Organisation management
+- **AD Objects Managements** Create user accounts and organize them into departments for easier management.

 ## Steps